benlamb95/sports-memory-game/README.md

 ### Audio

 As mentioned throughout the features section there are 4 pieces of audio within the game.
 The background music which is chilled but also upbeat; a flip effect, a match noise which will enforce to the user two cards have successfully matched and finally the winning audio.

+## Colours

+My game has three main clours present throughout the site; Green, white and black.
+The green background has a linear gradient effect which takes the shade of green from lighter to darker.
+I feel this makes it more attractive than simplying having 1 shade of green but not too distracting from the main purpose which is the game.
+I have used black and white as has a very good contrast.

+## Font

+The font I selcted was Architects Daughter from Google fonts with a backup of cursive.
+I really liked the font as it was quite funky but still kept its readability; perfect for a game environment.

 ## Tools Used